OhioBWC - Basics: (Policy library) - File

 7. There are no item quantity limitations, however the employer must adequately justify the need for the quantity requested.

-8. The employer must explain any prior rentals or testing of the requested equipment on the application.
+8. The employer must explain any prior rentals or testing of the requested equipment in the application.

-9. The employer must include any type of discount received on the price quote and budget page.
-BWC will determine the employer’s match after the discount has been removed from the project cost.
+9. The employer must include any type of discount received in the price quote and budget page.
+BWC will determine the employer’s match after removing the discount from the project cost.

 a. indicates the intent to finance its portion of the project on the budget page of the grant application;